mjcull/R4H2O/manuscript/4_tidyverse.md

 {width: 70%}
 ![Figure 4.11 THM distributions in the Gormsey water quality zones.](resources/session4/gormsey_thm_zone.png)

-In the second [case study](#casestudy2) we dig deeper into he Tidyverse by analysing smart meter data.
+In the second [case study](#casestudy2) we dig deeper into he Tidyverse by cleaning data from a customer survey.